 My hat is off to Laura Catena who is now in charge of the winery.
 She is blazing trails for women in the wine industry and is making her Father, Grandfather and Great Grandfather very proud.

 Another woman making advances is Susan Balbo – our wonderful, incredible surprise of the day.
 We didn’t originally have Dominio Del Plata on our radar screen, but thanks to a last-minute recommendation by a Jackson Hole wine rep, we were able to book a visit.
-We arrived early at the winery and famished, and asked if we could slip in for lunch at Osadia de Crear.
-Our hotel manager in addition to our wine rep said it was a must.
+We arrived early at the winery and famished, so we asked if we could slip in for lunch at Osadia de Crear.
+Our hotel manager, in addition to our wine rep, said it was a must.

 We began with a Signature 2011 Malbec and Cabernet Sauvignon.
 The Malbec was beautiful with strong chocolate and spices.
 Initially, the Cab was light, more typical of a French Bordeaux, but by the time the entrée arrived, its flavors sang.
-Again, warm, fresh bread was brought to the table, but accompanied with a light olive oil and very different – guacamole.
-Spiced with coriander and smoked Tabasco, its flavor was perfect.
+Again, warm, fresh bread was brought to the table, but accompanied with a light olive oil and very different guacamole that was spiced with coriander and smoked Tabasco.
+Its flavor was perfect.

 One bite of the blood sausage and quince dumpling and I was a puddle.
 It truly fits in my highest score – the culinary orgasm.
 The sweet and tart flavors make your taste buds happier than they have ever been.
 I could have stopped right there, not had another bite of the meal and died happy.
 Run, fly, take a train, but you have to try this appetizer.